ppone/docs/accounting/intacct.md

 - Partial refunds are not supported by the integration and must be reconciled manually.

-- A/R adjustments posted to Intacct and applied to an invoice will not be picked up by our integration and will require a manual reconciliation on Invoiced using a credit note.
+- A/R Adjustments applied to an invoice will not be picked up by our integration in real-time due to technical limitations.
+Applications of A/R Adjustments are synced once per day.

 ## Troubleshooting